columnar-tech/dbc/docs/guides/driver_list.md

     `dbc add` accepts the same syntax for driver names and versions as `dbc install`.
 See the [Installing Drivers](installing.md).

 If you read the above output, you'll notice that it's telling you to run `dbc sync` to install the driver(s) in the list.
-This is because `dbc add` only modifies the drivers list file and you need to use `dbc sync` to actually install the driver you just added.
+This is because `dbc add` only modifies the driver list file and you need to use `dbc sync` to actually install the driver you just added.

 ## Synchronizing

-Use `dbc sync` to ensure that all the drivers in the drivers list are installed.
+Use `dbc sync` to ensure that all the drivers in a driver list are installed.

 ```console
 $ dbc sync